Our Vision, Values and Aims

 Reflecting our Distinctive Christian Character

-We will choose one of the values each half term to look at in depth - finding out what they mean in our lives and in our relationships with each other.
-Also we will look at the Christian roots of the value and how Jesus demonstrates the value in the Bible.
+We select one of our values each half term to look at in depth - finding out what they mean in our lives and in our relationships with each other.
+We explore the Christian roots of the value and how Jesus demonstrates the value in the Bible.
 The value will be part of our Collective Worship throughout the week and be reflected around the school and in the classrooms.

 Each week at school, staff are on the lookout for children demonstrating our chosen value.
-The School Council decided that in our Celebration Assembly on Friday, these children are awarded a special badge to recognise the part they have played in sharing our value.
-Their photos will also be put on the Values tree in the corridor for everyone to see and their names will also go in the weekly newsletter.
+The School Council decided that in our Celebration Assembly, these children are awarded a special certificate to recognise the part they have played in sharing our value.
+Their photos will also be put in our newsletter for everyone to see.

 The following thoughts reflect how the values help us all in our daily lives at school: